 This comparison was achieved in order to verify the accommodated solution method and approach, if it is acceptable or not.
-From these figures it could be seen that, both have the same trends which confirm the validity of the solution method.
-Generally speaking, these coefficients have a higher value for the present work than the [7] results.
-This difference between them is expected due to the difference in the geometry dimensions and the work conditions between the present work and Gangi work, therefore the comparison is strictly valid for the trends only, which are the same for both.
+From these figures it could be seen that, both have the same trends which confirm the validity of the This difference between them is expected due to the difference in the geometry dimensions and the work conditions between the present work and Gangi work, therefore the comparison is strictly valid for the trends only, which are the same for both.